-The U.S. government recently published its 2018 Poverty Guidelines.
-These figures, which are updated annually, are critically important to the U.S. citizen or lawful permanent resident who is sponsoring a family member (perhaps a spouse, parent, child, or sibling) for U.S. lawful permanent residence (a U.S. green card).
+The U.S. government recently published its 2023 Poverty Guidelines.
+These figures, which are updated annually, are critically important to any U.S. citizen or lawful permanent resident who is sponsoring a family member (perhaps a spouse, parent, child, brother, or sister) for U.S. lawful permanent residence (a U.S. green card).

 As part of the application process, the U.S. petitioner will need to fill out a form called an Affidavit of Support, on USCIS Form I-864, on the immigrant's behalf.

 The legal purpose of this Affidavit is to prove that, according to the numbers set forth within the U.S. Poverty Guidelines, the U.S. sponsor's household income is high enough to support the immigrating family members at 125% or more of U.S. poverty line levels, after taking into account anyone already living with or dependent on the U.S. sponsor.

 (The amount the sponsor must show goes down to 100% for sponsors living in Alaska or Hawaii or who are members of the U.S. Armed Forces.)

 The rationale for this requirement is to ensure that the immigrating family member will not need to rely on means-based public assistance (often referred to as welfare) while living in the United States.
 Prospective family-based immigrants who are viewed as likely to become a "public charge" are considered legally inadmissible to the U.S., and will be denied admission (in other words, they will not receive an immigrant visa or green card despite the qualifying family relationship).